jason89521/github-repo-search/README.md

 This file contains all apis to fetch data from github, including:
 - Fetch the list of repositories.
-- Fetch a single repository.
-- Fetch the contents of a single repository.
 - Search the users that best match the search term.

 ### `store.tsx`